selam-1221/APPLE-LEAF-DISEASE-PREDICTION-USING-CONVOLUTIONAL-NEURAL-NETWORK-/README.md

-# selam-wujira1
+# APPLE LEAF DISEASE PREDICTION USING CONVOLUTIONAL NEURAL NETWORK
-APPLE LEAF DISEASE PREDICTION USING CONVOLUTIONAL NEURAL NETWORK
+this model is train by one of the deep learning method which is called convolutional neural network.